sharedwonder/sudo-for-windows/README.md

 As we all know, in Linux we can use sudo and su to elevate privileges (get root privileges).

 But in Windows, we shuold elevate privileges through UAC (User Account Control).
-This makes us have to open a new terminal with administrator privileges when we want to elevate the terminal to the commands.
+This makes us have to open a new terminal with administrator privileges when we want to run commands as administrator.

 So I made this software.
-It can help us run commands as administrator without having to open the new terminal.
+It can help us run commands as administrator without having to open a new terminal.

 ## 2.Install